What is Beam? IT’S TYPES, SIZES, PURPOSE

 A simply supported beam is supported at both ends.
-These beams are mostly used in general construction.
+These beams are primarily used in general construction.

 2: Continuous beams:

-A beam which has more than two supports this kind of beam is called continuous beams.
-Two or more than two supports are used between these beams and these beams are similar to the simply supported beams.
+A beam that has more than two supports this kind of beam is called a continuous beam.
+Two or more two supports are used between these beams, and these beams are similar to the simply supported beams.

-It is considered as a more economical beam as compared to others.
+- It is considered a more economical beam as compared to others.

-The beam over which both sides have an overhanging called double overhanging beam.
+- The beam over which both sides have an overhanging is called a double overhanging beam.

 3: Fixed beams:

-A beam which is fixed at both ends it is called a fixed beam.
+A beam that is fixed at both ends is called a fixed beam.
 Fixed beams are not allowed the vertical movement or rotation of the beam.
 In this beam, no bending moment will produce.
-Fixed beams are only under the shear force and are generally used in the trusses and like other structure.
+Fixed beams are only under the shear force and are generally used in trusses and other structures.

-Both ends of the beam rigidly fixed with supports.
+- Both ends of the beam are rigidly fixed with supports.

 4: cantilever beams:

-A beam which is fixed at one end and free on other end is called overhanging beam.
+A fixed beam at one end and accessible on the other end is called an overhanging beam.
 These beams carry loads of both shear stress and bending moment.
-These beams are generally used in the bridge trusses and another structural member.
+These beams are generally used in bridge trusses and other structural members.

-Its one end is fixed in wall or column and the other side is free.
+- It’s one end fixed in-wall or column, and the other side is free.

-In cantilever, the tension zone is located at top and compression in bottom
+- In the cantilever, the tension zone is located at the top and compression at the bottom.

 5: Overhanging beam:

-A beam which is supported by two points but on the third point is hanging or not support it is called overhanging beam.
-It is a combination of the cantilever and the silmply supported beam.
+A beam supported by two points but on the third point hanging or not helping is called an overhanging beam.
+It is a combination of the cantilever and the simply supported beam.

-The overhanging portion in unsupported or may locate both sides of the beam.
+- The overhanging portion is unsupported or may locate on both sides of the beam.

 Types of loads on beams